machinateur/android-chrome-tab-transfer/README.md

 * A `tabs.json` file containing the raw json of your tab's data.
 * A `tabs-gist.md` file containing a markdown formatted list of all your tabs.
-* A `tabs-reopen.sh` bash script containing a curl call for each of your tabs to reopen.
+* A `tabs-reopen.sh` bash script containing a `curl` call for each of your tabs to reopen.

 The filename, port and socket name can be changed using the command arguments and options described below.

+The timeout can also be changed using the `-t` argument, default is `60s`.

 ```bash
 Description: